Hands-On Fundraising

 Tim McElravy, of the YMCA, showcases this beautifully with this personal video here: https://www.bonjoro.com/g/2VyKQBFRnNZ

 It turns out the psychology of why video is so effective is rooted in our brains.
-Humans have cells called Mirror Neurons, that make it so we emulate the emotions of those we see and interface with.
+Humans have cells called Mirror Neurons, which make it so we emulate the emotions of those we see and interface with.
 Have you ever met someone who was so bubbly and positive that you couldn’t help but smile?
 That’s your mirror neurons firing!

 This principle applies not just with in-person meetings but through video as well!
 When a person sees the facial expressions, tone, and body language of another person, that individual’s emotions help amplify an experience.